cmaloney/dcos-docs/_pages/usage/developing-services/certification-requirements.md

 ---
 A **Certified** DC/OS Service:

-*   Has been verified by Mesosphere as correctly integrating with DCOS, however it makes no guarantees regarding the production worthiness of the underlying service.
+-  Has been verified by Mesosphere as correctly integrating with DC/OS, however it makes no guarantees regarding the production worthiness of the underlying service.
-*   Has been verified by Mesosphere as meeting best practices for Mesos framework implementation.
+-  Has been verified by Mesosphere as meeting best practices for Mesos framework implementation.
-*   Is regularly tested automatically by Mesosphere against all currently supported versions of DCOS.
+-  Is regularly tested automatically by Mesosphere against all currently supported versions of DC/OS.

 **Disclaimer** Mesosphere makes no guarantee of the correctness, performance or stability of Certified DC/OS Services.
 Mesosphere does not provide support for Certified DC/OS Services; It is the responsibility of the Service creator (see requirement 22).